 From Local Indie to National Franchisee: A Physical Therapist Looks Back & Ahead

 Carl Malmquist founded Quality Rehabilitation Network in Yuma, Arizona, in 2001.
-In the 18 years since, a big part of their success came from aquatic therapy in their Endless Pools.
+In the 18 years since, a big part of their success came from aquatic therapy in their Endless Pools commercial therapy pools.
 Now that he and his team at QRN have grown into a successful four-location physical therapy practice, they're making a big shift.

 In 2018, Carl transitioned from the independent QRN to being a franchisee of FYZICAL Therapy & Balance Centers.
 FYZICAL is the fastest-growing system of physical therapy, balance and healthy lifestyle centers in the United States with more than 340 centers in 41 states.

-As Carl and his team rebrand under the FYZICAL banner, they're in the process of installing their third Dual Propulsion Endless Pool.
+As Carl and his team rebrand under the FYZICAL banner, they're in the process of installing their third Endless Pools Dual Propulsion pool.
 Like each of the previous two, the new pool will feature two Underwater Treadmills.

 We spoke with him recently to discuss the changing financial landscape for physical therapy practices and how he's stayed relevant (and in the black) with a positive ROI from aquatic therapy.